 Harmandir Sahib or the Golden Temple in Amritsar

-Last time i was at the Harmandir Sahib or the Golden Temple in Amritsar 4 years ago – not much did change since than.
+The last time I was at Harmandir Sahib, or the Golden Temple, in Amritsar was 4 years ago – not much has changed since then.
 The temple itself was built over 400 years ago.
-The Gurdwara – the actual Golden Temple you see on the pictures – is build inside a man-made lake – they also call it holy tank or Sarovar.
-It is filled with Amrit the “holy water” or “immortal nectar” from the Ravi River.
-Pilgrims bathe and perform ablution in the sacred waters of the tank and it is said that it has healing properties.
+The Gurdwara – the actual Golden Temple you see in the pictures – is built inside a man-made lake; they also call it a holy tank or Sarovar.
+It is filled with Amrit, the “holy water” or “immortal nectar,” from the Ravi River.
+Pilgrims bathe and perform ablutions in the sacred waters of the tank, and it is said that they have healing properties.
 There are four doors to get into the temple – they symbolize the openness of the Sikhs towards all people and religions.

 The whole complex is open to everybody.
-You have to remove your shoes – they will keep them for free for you and you have to wear a head covering.
-There are plenty of guys round the complex happy to sell you one if you do not bring your own.
+You have to remove your shoes – they will keep them for free for you, and you have to wear a head covering.
+There are plenty of guys around the complex happy to sell you one if you do not bring your own.
 You can get a free one at the entrance as well.
-You pass through some water – this takes care of the washing your feet biz and you are good to go.
+You pass through some water – this takes care of the washing your feet business, and you are good to go.

-In the middle you see the Golden Temple. on the left the clock tower which is the main entrance.
-Than the bridge towards the Akal Takhat.
+In the middle, you see the Golden Temple.
+On the left the clock tower which is the main entrance.
+Then the bridge towards the Akal Takhat.
 On the right is the entrance from which you will exit toward the food building which is behind the red building with the two towers.

-Since Amritsar is a bit off the beaten track they do not receive so many tourists as the other hot spots in India.
-And a lot of devotes do come from little villages so they are not used to see tourists.
+Since Amritsar is a bit off the beaten track, they do not receive as many tourists as the other hot spots in India.
+And a lot of devotes do come from little villages, so they are not used to seeing tourists.
 That ensures that many of them ask you for a picture with them.
 Even when they have no camera and not even email to send them the picture.

-Langar is a free sanctified meal which is prepared daily and served at the temple.
-They serve more than a 100.000 meals average every day!
-All cooking of food and maintenance of the golden temple complex is carried out by worshipers, who volunteer their services.
+Langar is a free-sanctified meal that is prepared daily and served at the temple.
+They serve more than 100.000 meals on average every day!
+All cooking of food and maintenance of the Golden Temple complex is carried out by worshipers, who volunteer their services.
 All cost is provided for by donations.
 And if you think you can just show up and help – think again.
-There is a waiting list and usually you have to wait months before it is your turn.
+There is a waiting list, and usually, you have to wait months before it is your turn.
 And if you go and eat there – finish off the meal – leaving food on the plate is considered wasting food – and this is not an option.
-On this trip i did eat two times there and the 1st time it was dal, potatoes, rice, roti and even a sweet dessert.
-The second time only dal, roti and rice.
+On this trip, I ate two times there and the 1st time it was dal, potatoes, rice, roti and even a sweet dessert.
+The second time only dal, roti, and rice.
 They will give you as much as you can eat and some water as well.
-Next to the entrance of the food complex there is also free tea for you.
-I have a few more pictures of the food preparing in this post from 2010.
+Next to the entrance of the food complex, there is also free tea for you.
+I have a few more pictures of the food prepared in this post from 2010.

 Monsoon clouds over the Harmandir Sahib